-Staff may deny class entrance to any student not in approved FBCS dress code.
-Families will be notified if the student is out of dress code and asked to bring their student appropriate clothing.
+Staff may deny class entrance to any student not in the approved FBCS dress code.
+If a student is found to be in violation of the dress code, students will be required to change into an appropriate dress code and may need to call home to obtain appropriate dress code attire.
 Families will also be notified if the student has a consistent issue with being in dress code.
-FBCS will work with families to ensure the dress code is fulfilled by the student.
-Students who are insubordinate and refuse to either change their clothes or call home for appropriate clothing will be subject to immediate consequences (possibilities include but are not limited to In School Suspension (ISS) to being sent home).
+Students who are insubordinate and refuse to either change will be considered disrespectful towards a staff member and will have consequences appropriate for staff disrespect.
 Students who chronically violate the dress code agreement may be suspended and/or required to meet with the FBCS board.
+FBCS will work with families who have economic difficulties and may need additional help in maintaining their students' dress code.